Enter Bird's Name in Search Box:

-Sparrows, also known as "little brown jobs", are one of the more numerous bird species in North America.
-They are at most times very hard to find but can sometimes be seen skulking in the grasses, marshes or undergrowth.
+The sparrows, also known as "little brown jobs", are one of the most numerous bird species in North America.
+Most times, they are very hard to find, but they can sometimes be seen skulking in the grasses, marshes or undergrowths.

 There are six sparrow species most likely seen in the eastern states.
 They are the Bachman's Sparrow, Grasshopper Sparrow, Henslow's Sparrow, Saltmarsh Sharp-tailed Sparrow, Seaside Sparrow and the Field Sparrow.

-The Brewer's Sparrow is more likely to be seen the Central States as well as the Eurasian Tree Sparrow, which was introduced to St. Louis, Missouri around 1870.
+The Brewer's Sparrow is more likely seen in the central states as well as the Eurasian Tree Sparrow, which was introduced to St. Louis, Missouri around 1870.

 In the southern states and northern Mexico, there are 10 sparrow species.
 They are the Black-chinned Sparrow, Black-throated Sparrow, Botteri's Sparrow, Cassin's Sparrow, Bell's Sparrow, Five-striped Sparrow, Lark Sparrow, Olive Sparrow, Rufus-crowned Sparrow, Rufus-winged Sparrow and the Sage Sparrow.